ElementalHare/Valorant-Aim-and-Navigation-Bot/README.md

 ## How it works?

+* Aimbot
-This is a color based aimbot made in python that works in fullscreen mode.
+  * This is a color based aimbot made in python that works in fullscreen mode optimized for the Phantom and Vandal.
 It has multiple color filterings that will automatically adjust itself when a target is detected.
 Target detection occurs when the right color is seen by the first filter on a large fov detection range.
-The second filter applies once the conditions for the first is met; detection range reduces and color filtering becomes much more lenient.
+The second filter applies once the conditions for the first is met resulting in detection range reduction and color filtering becomes more lenient.
 Because the head of enemy characters are usually the highest point, we scan from top left to bottom right and the first instance of purple pixel found, filtering switches to a more accurate mode and smaller fov resulting in quicker detection on the second pass when looping through the pixel array.
 The size of the fov is determined if `Shift` is held down or not, auto recoil compenstation is implemented.
+The vertical size of the target detemines the perceived distance, the close the target is, the quicker the gun will fire.
+The futher the target is, the keyboard will attempt to counter strafe to stop the character movement before firing the weapon.
+  * Mouse movements will be locked when firing.
+Mouse commands are sent via lan, therefore firewalls must have their ports exposed.
+Once the mouse movement command is sent from PC 1 to PC 2, PC 2 forwards it to the ardunio via serial.

+* Navigation
+  * Incomplete, generates a map data based off of where red dots are placed to help guide the bot.

 ## Limitations

 This demonstration requires 2 seperate computers and 2 seperate arduino units.
 Computing speed depends on PC, but is relatively and optimized for speed.
-Works only with 1080p screen size on Valorant PC
+Works only with 1080p screen size on Valorant PC.
+Harder to hit moving targets.
+Developers of valorant could opt to create similar colored surroundings or make abilites of similar color to make this method obsolete.

 ## Setup